-You can use F6 to turn the steam chuff sounds on or off.
+You can use F12 to turn the steam chuff sounds on or off.
 When the loco is drifting the chuff should be off.
 On real steam loco, once they are up to speed the engineer will shut off power to conserve steam and fuel.
+When loco is moving you can use F6 to switch between chuff sound and railroad click sound.

 There are many more program features available with this decoder.
 Please refer to the CV Chart to explore other features of the decoder.